 Whose hand would you reach for now?
 Would it influence your choice?

-Of course, it would, it is the way we humans are wired, there is no escaping it.
+It would, it is the way we are wired, there is no escaping it.

 I am not talking logos here.